About Me

 I’d become a more sophisticated cook and the thought of having my own herbs growing outside my kitchen door really appealed.

 I started with sage, rosemary, thyme, chives, mint and parsley.
-It was about then that I began to use herbs as my home medicine chest - mint for an upset stomach, thyme for cystitis and spots, sage for a cough, rosemary as a hair rinse.
+It was about then that I began to use herbs as my home medicine chest - mint for an upset stomach, thyme for cystitis, coughs and spots, sage for a sore throat, rosemary as a hair rinse.

 Nothing beats being able to pull a few leaves or snip some herb garnish - it always used to impress guests!